gatsbyjs/gatsby/docs/docs/production-app.md

 ### Load Page Resources

-Before hydration occurs, you kick off the loading of resources in the background.
+Before hydration occurs, Gatsby kicks off the loading of resources in the background.
 As mentioned above, the current page's resources will have already been requested by `link` tags in the HTML.
 So, technically, there's nothing more required for this page load.
-But you can start loading resources required to navigate to other pages.
+But we can start loading resources required to navigate to other pages.

 This occurs in [loader.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/cache-dir/loader.js).
 The main function here is [getResourcesForPathname()](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/cache-dir/loader.js#L314).
 Given a path, it will find its page, and import its component module json query results.
 But to do this, it needs access to that information.
 This is provided by [async-requires.js](/docs/write-pages/#async-requiresjs) which contains the list of all pages in the site, and all their dataPaths. [fetchPageResourcesMap()](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/cache-dir/loader.js#L33) takes care of requesting that file, which occurs the [first time](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/cache-dir/loader.js#L292) `getResourcesForPathname()` is called.